Algebraic quantum field theory: objectives, methods, and results: Thermal states and modular theory

 These observations have found numerous applications in AQFT, where the occurrence of cyclic and separating vectors for (sub)algebras of the observables $\fA$ is quite common (Reeh-Schlieder property \cite{ReSch}).
 With regard to the physical interpretation of the theory, a prominent result is the Bisognano-Wichmann theorem which deals with the vacuum representation of the subalgebras of observables localized in regions bounded by two lightlike planes (wedges).
 It says that the modular group for any such wedge algebra and the vacuum state coincides with the automorphic action of the one-parameter group of boosts leaving the wedge invariant.
 Since the boosts can be interpreted as dynamics of a uniformly accelerated observer, this result establishes the general nature of the Unruh effect in~AQFT \cite{Se}.
 Moreover, the respective modular conjugations agree with the PCT-operator, multiplied with a Poincar\'e transformation which transforms the parity P into a reflection about the spatial plane tangent to the wedge.

-Similar results pertaining to a geometric interpretation of the modular structures have been obtained under a variety of conditions.
+The discovery that in this particular case the modular structure is related to spacetime symmetries has triggered interest in the modular operators of other regions, such as double cones or lightcones.
+Indeed, if the underlying theory has a sufficiently big symmetry group, such as in conformal field theory, the modular groups of double cone or lightcone algebras and the vacuum state act like specific subgroups of the conformal group on these algebras, cf.\ for example \cite{HiLo}.
+In general, however, such a geometric behaviour may not be expected.
+Even in case of a non-interacting massive scalar field the specific properties of the modular groups for double cones and the vacuum state are not yet known.